RGS makes 2019 Roll of Honour in UK Social Mobility Awards

 The school also runs workshops in music, theatre, art, sport, language and science for local state schools, including a Saturday morning music academy providing funded instrumental lessons, which is open to all local children.

 Mr Fenton says:

-“I am so proud that our school is a finalist in this competition in the School/College of the Year category.
+“I am so proud that our school was a finalist in the School/College of the Year category and has now been admitted to the Roll of Honour for 2019.
 At a time when our critics are calling for the abolition of independent schools, this is a fantastic way of demonstrating our commitment to the local community and all children, whatever their background and their families’ financial circumstances.
 This is truly about changing children’s lives.”

 “It’s also important to point out that many of our fellow schools in the sector work just as hard as we do to boost social mobility.
 This should be far more widely recognised.”

 Mr Fenton said that he was particularly keen to attract looked-after children to his school, pointing to the Bursaries for Looked After Children which were established in partnership with the local authority.

 “Our target is to become needs-blind in admissions, and we will get there.”